rajabishek/blogger/source/_drafts/The-elements-of-user-experience.md

 - Conversion rates are very helpful in measuring e-commerce websites.
 There is huge potential to convert casual browsers into active buyers by delivering satisfactory user experience.
 - Sales can suffer because of poor marketing but measuring success through conversion rates tracks how successful you are in getting those who visit to spend some money.

+## The elements
+The design process should be such that no aspect of the user’s experience with your product happens without your conscious, explicit intent.
+Taking note of every possibility of every action the user is likely to take.
+Understanding the user’s expectations at every step of the way.

+### Surface plane
+- Concrete details on the appearance of the product like the color, typography and other aesthetic details of how the product looks.
+- Concerned with the sensory experience created by the finished product.

+### Skeleton plane
+The placement of interface elements on the page.
+The arrangements of these elements should result in greater efficiency.
+- Information design describes the presentation of information in a way that facilitates understanding (both sides).
+- Interface design involves arranging interface elements to enable users to interact with the functionality of the system (functionality side).
+- Navigation design describes the set of screen elements that allow the user to move through the information architecture (information side).

+### Structure plane
+- Defines the way in which different features and functions of the site fit together.
+- It defines how users get to a page and where could they go once they finish there.
+- The skeleton might define the arrangement of navigational elements allowing users to browse through.
+- Interaction design defines how the system behaves in response to the user (functionality side).
+- Information architecture is about the arrangement of content elements to facilitate human understanding (information side).

+### Scope plane
+- Functional specifications provide a detailed description of the "feature set" of the product i.e. the features and functions the product/service provides (functionality side).
+- Content requirements provides a description of the various content elements that will be required (information side).

+### Strategy plane
+- Product objectives - What do the site owners want to get out of it.
+- User needs - what do the users want to get out it.